nickolasfarias/nickolasfarias/README.md

 <h1 align="center">Hi 👋, I'm Nickolas.</h1>

 - 👀 I'm a Software Engineer passionate about everything that involves the universe of technology.
-My main languages ​​are Ruby on Rails and JavaScript.
+My main stack ​​is Ruby on Rails and JavaScript.
 I love collaborative environments and teamwork.

 - 🌱 I am currently deepening my knowledge in Ruby on Rails.
 - 📍 Located in Rio de Janeiro, Brasil.